james-gould/always-on-v2/README.md

 - **Gateway** — A thin, stateless ASP.NET Core API sitting behind Azure Front Door.
 Handles request validation before forwarding calls into the Orleans cluster as a client.
 Scales horizontally with no state.
 - **Silo** — The Orleans silo hosting all grain implementations.
 Co-hosts ASP.NET Core for health checks and diagnostics but does not serve public traffic.
 Scales based on grain count and CPU utilisation.
-- **Abstractions** — A class library containing grain interfaces and shared DTOs, referenced by both the Gateway and Silo projects.
+- **Shared** — A class library containing grain interfaces, shared DTOs and constants, referenced by both the Gateway and Silo projects.

 #### Grain Design